poster 'kandinsky 60th birthday'

 Original Bauhaus

-With every purchase you support the Bauhaus-Archiv Museum for Design
+With every purchase, you support the Bauhaus Archive Museum of Design